technomancy/bussard/Contributing.md

 For story, background and guidelines, look at the dev guide in `spoilers/`.

-In order to skip around in the game for debugging, you can run `love . --act 1` to set all the flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.
+In order to skip around in the game for debugging, you can run `love . --act 1` to set all the event flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.

 Any changes made to the stock config in `data/src` will not be visible to games begun before the changes were made.
 Use `ctrl-f1` to update your in-game config